djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image8.png)

 On the Manage page, make sure the space is associated with your watsonx.ai Runtime instance, and set it if it is not.
-(Hit Save if you need to set it).
+(Hit Save if you need to set it.)

 ![alt text](assets/image9.png)